ABOUT BOM SPECIES LIST BUTTERFLY HISTORY PIONEER LEPIDOPTERISTS METHODS

 72 Hoary Edge Achalarus lyciades (Geyer, 1832)

 This distinctive skipper is uncommon in Massachusetts and may be in a downward phase.
-Hoary Edge is near the northern limit of its range here.
-It has not been reported historically or recently from Maine (MBS 2010), nor recently from Vermont, although there is at least one historic record there (VBS 2010; BMNA 2010).
-There are a few historic records from New Hampshire (BMNA 2010).
+Hoary Edge is at the northern limit of its range here.
+It has not been reported historically or recently from Maine (MBS 2013), nor recently from Vermont, although there is at least one historic record there and a few historic records from New Hampshire (VBS 2011; BAMONA 2010).

 Photo: Great Blue Hill, Canton, Mass., E. Nielsen, June 29, 2008

-In 1973 J. Levy and R. Robbins found several Hoary Edge June 12 through July 4 at Medford's Middlesex Fells reservation, a location from which this skipper had been known from the 1930s.
+In 1973 J. Levy and R. Robbins found several Hoary Edge June 12 through July 4 at Medford's Middlesex Fells reservation, a location from which this skipper had been known since the 1930s.
 And Patrick Carey of South Hadley submitted an extensive report covering the Springfield area.
 He collected a Hoary Edge “at the base of the hill [Cedar Knob, Holyoke], out of the woods, visiting flowers, in late June.”
 In 1972 N. Franks collected a Hoary Edge in Wellesley on July 19, and in 1974 William D. Winter collected a Hoary Edge in Sherborn on July 22.
-Both these specimens are now in the Harvard Museum of Comparative Zoology.
+Both these specimens are now in the Harvard MCZ.

 Willis reported A. lyciades “still not uncommon” late May to late July, 1975, noting that “Apparently, this species is well-established.
 It will be interesting to see if it can weather the severe winter of 75-76” (letter to Paul Grey, 2/4/76; Lep.
 Soc.
 Seas.
 Sum. and Correspondence, 1959-1976).
 Apparently it did, since Deane Bowers found it at Montague June 20, 1976 (Lep Soc Seas.
 Sum.
 1976).
 This was the northernmost report in Massachusetts at that time.